gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

       - Contract between dashboards in configmaps and the Grafana sidecar.

         - Each common dashboard will be deployed in the `monitoring` namespace as a configmap.
-The configmap will be labeled with `monitoring.gardener.cloud/dashboard-target=shoot`.
+The configmap will be labeled with `monitoring.gardener.cloud/dashboard-shoot=<owner|operator>`.
+The value depends on if the dashboard should be in the owner or operator grafana.

         - Each specific dashboard will be deployed in the shoot namespace.
-The configmap will also be labeled with `monitoring.gardener.cloud/dashboard-target=shoot`.
+The configmap will also be labeled with `monitoring.gardener.cloud/dashboard-shoot=<owner|operator>`.

         - The grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with: